The Grangefield Academy: Buildings and grounds

-The Grangefield Academy is located amid extensive school fields, adjacent to the town ring road and opposite the Stockton Cricket Club Ground.
+The Grangefield Academy has extensive school fields, adjacent to the town ring road and opposite the Stockton Cricket Club Ground.

-In 2016 plans were completed to rebuild the school, with a new building featuring a large sports hall, activity studio, drama studio, main hall and dining hall.
+In 2016 plans were completed to rebuild the school, with a new building with a large sports hall, activity studio, drama studio, main hall and dining hall.

 The now-demolished attractive and substantial main buildings of the old Grammar Schools that stood on the site dated from the early 1950s.
 Comprising Grangefield Boys' and Grangefield Girls' Grammar Schools, the premises were connected to one another by a shared dining hall.
 The original brick, sandstone and Cumberland slate buildings faced out over the playing fields and were constructed around four well-planted quadrangles that provided a distinctive learning environment.
 The land will be used for a new car park, multi-use games area and school fields.

-Before the transition to academy status many areas of the school were extensively refurbished; a new extension for the Design and Technology block was completed in 2005.
+Before the transition to academy status many areas of the school were refurbished; an extension for the Design and Technology block was completed in 2005.
 Modern additions included a sports hall and library.
-The school field and grounds provide 11 tennis courts, 2 football pitches, 2 rugby pitches, 2 hockey pitches and 2 artificial cricket wickets.
+The school field and grounds have 11 tennis courts, 2 football pitches, 2 rugby pitches, 2 hockey pitches and 2 artificial cricket wickets.

-There has been substantial investment to provide fully equipped ICT suites.
-Mathematics, Modern Languages and Humanities and many other subject areas have in-class ICT provision, including Art, Music, Design and Technology and Science.
-Many curriculum areas have access to interactive whiteboards and data projectors.
-The facilities are enhanced through the Grangefield Media Centre, providing state of the art ICT facilities, which is located on the school site.

-The academy had had a "schools within school" ethos since its conversion to academy status in January 2014 and has divided the five year groups into schools.
-Year 7 is Discovery, Year 8 is Ignite, Year 9 is Innovation, Year 10 is Pioneer and Year 11 is Revolution.
-But now every corridor is subject specific.
-Each has its own colour scheme with coloured accent walls in each year group area and a coloured 'G' on school ties; for example, Year 7’s is Orange.
-Year 8’s is pink.
-Year 9’s is purple.
-Year 10’s is darker pink.
-Finally, Year 11’s is Blue.